 Some of us have been in the church twenty years, thirty years, and some ten years or five years.
 Our experiences are different because we have come into our conversion from different angles and different backgrounds.
 Some of us may be sharper than others intellectually.
 God may have given us differing gifts.
 All of these things working together allow for different intensities of conscience and different levels of understanding.
 We are going to find within the church different approaches to things and different feelings of intensity about right and wrong.
 This point leads directly to the third point.

 The third point is that a conscience can function only according to what it knows, and in relation to God, only according to what it knows about God and about His way.
 If a person is ignorant of the moral standards of God, the conscience cannot function at that level.
 It is simply beyond that person's grasp.
-This allows a person to do evil things—evil in relationship to how God defines it—and to do it in a perfectly clear conscience.
+This allows a person to do evil things—evil in relation to how God defines it—and to do it in a perfectly clear conscience.
 Proof of this is John 16:2, which says, "They shall put you out of the synagogues [out of the church, out of the fellowship within a church]; yes the time comes that whosoever kills you will think that he does God service."

 According to the last phrase of that verse, a person can kill somebody and think that he is doing an act of worship.
 It is interesting that a conscience can be so educated as to allow a person to do something that is terribly evil and think that he is actually worshipping God in doing it.